Joecstarr/thesis/sections/introduction/applications.md

 self-replicate.
 In order to self-replicate, life must have a mechanism to pass information to successive generations.
 Consider first the most basic self replicating component of life, called a cell.
-The information of a cell is stored as double-stranded DNA (dsDNA) as described by Crick, Franklin, Gosling, and Watson [@watsonMolecularStructureNucleic1953;@franklinMolecularConfigurationSodium1953], a polymer consisting of two strands constructed from a sugar-phosphate connected to one of the monomers [@watsonMolecularStructureNucleic1953]:
+The information of a cell is stored as double-stranded DNA (dsDNA), as described by Crick, Franklin, Gosling, and Watson
+[@watsonMolecularStructureNucleic1953; @franklinMolecularConfigurationSodium1953],
+a polymer consisting of two strands constructed from a sugar-phosphate connected to one of the monomers [@watsonMolecularStructureNucleic1953]: